 The test piece is to be fixed directly to the pin load jig or by means of weld joint through the tab plate.
-The overall length of the test specimen and tab plate is to be not less than $3W_s$.
+The overall length of the test specimen and tab plate is to be not less than $3W_s$ .
 The thickness and width of the tab plate are to be in accordance with Tab 3.

-Table 3: Allowable dimensions of tab plate (1/1/2014)
+Table 3 : Allowable dimensions of tab plate (1/1/2014)

-Thickness: t r Width: W r Dimensions of tab plate $0.8t_s \le t_r \le 1.5 t_s$ (1) (2) $W_s \le W_r \le 2W_s$

-(1) t_s:Thickness of test specimen
+Thickness: t r Width: W r Dimensions of tab plate $0.8t_s \le t_r \le 1.5 t_s$ (1) (2) $W_s \le W_r \le 2W_s$ (1) t s :Thickness of test specimen (2) If the tab plate has a smaller thickness than the test specimen, the reflection of stress wave will be on the

-If the tab plate has a smaller thickness than the test specimen, the reflection of stress wave will be on the safer side for the assessment; therefore, considering the actual circumstances for conducting the test, the lower limit of thickness is taken as 0,8 t_s.
+(2) If the tab plate has a smaller thickness than the test specimen, the reflection of stress wave will be on the safer side for the assessment; therefore, considering the actual circumstances for conducting the test, the lower limit of thickness is taken as 0,8 ts.